therealnin3/Sorting-Visualizer/README.md

 ## Description

-A simple sorting visualizer (using react and tailwind) with algorithms :
+A simple sorting visualizer (using React and Tailwind) with algorithms:

 - Selection sort
 - Bubble sort